 Moulton Parish Council is consulted on all applications falling within the village boundary.
-These are considered at full Parish Council Meetings which are usually held on the first Tuesday or Wednesday of each month.

 What do I do if I have an interest or want to object to a Planning Application?